Ryank90/ryankerry.io/content/post/ill-be-talking-on-the-keynote-at-google-next-london.md

 ---
-title: "I’ll be talking on the Keynote at Google Next London."
+title: "I’ll be talking on the Keynote at Google Next London"
 date: 2017-04-20T10:03:04+01:00
 ---